onikupuni/onikupuni/README.md

 <hr /><br />

-Blockchain Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
+Osaka Blockchain Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
 The Osaka blockchain event calendar is no different, it's just a bit longer.
 This is an voluntary initiative which was formed around the Ethereum Devcon 5 and which will provide an overview and support for all the blockchain technology related events happening in Osaka between Oct 8. and Oct 11.
 2018.

 Feel free to reach out hello@kickback.events if you have any questions.
 <br />